For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 The Revival always attracts the finest historic motor racing talent, and a host of famous faces from the motorsport world and beyond.
 Stay tuned for further updates as we confirm which celebrity drivers are joining us in 2024.

 Nowhere does experiential delights like the Goodwood Revival.
 In 2024, guests will revisit Britain’s first televised Western on its 75th anniversary, complete with cowboys and all manner of surprises, at the Gate 2 entrance.
-Our vintage fun fair provides the perfect place to throw up your vintage heels, and the drive-in Sky Cinema makes for an unforgettable viewing of the classics.
+Our vintage fun fair provides the perfect place to throw up your vintage heels, and the drive-in Revival Cinema makes for an unforgettable viewing of the classics.

 From ad-hoc feasts provided by our world-class catering stands, to more luxurious dining experiences, there’s something for everyone.
 Across Revival we have ample options to suit a wide variety of dietary requirements, so rest assured - you won’t go hungry on our watch!